divijm/CFA-ATM-terminal-app/README.md

 <h2>Description:</h2>

-Create an ATM app which does the following:
+Create an ATM app which has simples functions of being able to deposit and withdraw.

+<h2>File History</h2>

+<h3>1st attempt: ATM.rb</h3>

+Features:
-  - utilizing multiple methods
+  - multiple methods
-  - utilizing a loop
+  - loops
-  - utilizing if statements
+  - if statements
   - getting user input at multiple stages of the app
   - ability to withdraw
   - ability to deposit

-<h2>File History: ATM.rb</h2>

-<h3>1st attempt: ATM.rb</h3>

 <h3>2nd attempt: ATM2.rb</h3>